 Sunday School is held at Oakham every Sunday in the term time alongside the main morning service, except for the third Sunday when there is a Family Service in the church.
-Sunday School is aimed at children aged 4-11, whilst older children can attend All Saints Hub – ASH (ages 12-14) and All Saints Kids – ASK (ages 14-17).
+Sunday School is aimed at children aged 4-11, whilst older children can attend the All Saints Youth Group, which meets on Sunday evenings.

 Sunday School has around 25-30 children on the roll, and normally we have a group of around 12-20 children and we give them about 45 minutes Christian teaching, mostly tied in to the the Lectionary.
 We always have some kind of activity which ties in with the reading.
 They do enjoy bringing the product of their toil to the Church and enjoy telling Lee or whoever has been presiding what we have been talking about.
 Some of the most vocal children in the class suddenly become silent as questions are asked, which is frustrating for those who have taught them so carefully!

 We have the help of a magazine called Roots which gives suggestions for each week, it is also on line and has even more resources there.
 Roots is a Lectionary-based resource which helps the children learning about something that has also gone on in Church.